(I re-post this every year for Heart Month.)

 When the word got out about my heart situation, the overwhelming response among friends, co-workers and family was something to the effect of: “We thought you were in good shape!”

 I thought so, too.
-On my 60th birthday in July, I did 62 pushups in 60 seconds, 12 pullups and powerwalked two miles.
+On my 60th birthday in July, I did 62 pushups in 60 seconds, 12 pullups and power walked two miles.
 Three days prior to the dog walking incident, I did my usual gym workout of 15 minutes of weight training, 15 minutes on the elliptical machine and 30 minutes on a recumbent bicycle.
-On the day of surgery, I was five-foot, 10-inches tall, and weighed 192 pounds.
+On the day of surgery, I was five-foot, 10-inches tall, weighed 192 pounds and wore size 32 waist jeans.

 But that apparently doesn’t mean much when your family has a history of heart disease.
 My mom died of a massive coronary when she was 60 years old.
 Her brother, Vincent Wirth, died of the same thing when he was 54.
 Mom’s sister, Alina Lynch had massive bypass heart surgery.
-My grandfather, Leo Wirth, died of heart problems when he was 62.
+My grandfather, Leo Wirth, died of heart problems.

 Everybody is different.
 Genetically, all of us are dealt a different hand, and we have to play the cards we draw.